Amit Mitra: Family

-Son of Haridas Mitra, a freedom fighter and former Deputy Speaker of the West Bengal Legislative Assembly and Bela Mitra.
+Son of Haridas Mitra, an independence activist and former Deputy Speaker of the West Bengal Legislative Assembly and Bela Mitra.
 His maternal grandfather was Suresh Chandra Bose, elder brother of Netaji Subhas Chandra Bose.
 Both Suresh Chandra Bose and Haridas Mitra were part of the secret service team of Azad Hind Fauj.
 Bela Mitra took charge of the secret service of Azad Hind Fauj from Haridas Mitra.
 Belanagar railway station in Howrah district on the Howrah-Bardhaman chord line, is named after her.